zapisanchez/bankTransaction/README.md

 go to bankApp and: $mvn clean package && mvn -e spring-boot:run the server willle be listenning in localhost:8080/

-in other terminal, go to bankview and: $npm start
+in other terminal, go to bankview and: $npm install && $npm start

 Enjoy :)